 At first, it was cumbersome for me to add information online.
 It became so handy when students were absent that I kept with it until it became habitual.

 When I think of the top classroom management issues that stress me every year, these came to mind.
-My solutions are not perfect, and they may need switched as I continue with them.
+My classroom management solutions are not perfect, and they may need switched as I continue with them.

 Secondary classroom management is a constant project; I’m always changing and reflecting.
 Use what works for your individual classrooms and remember, while these are my ideas, Melissa from Reading and Writing Haven has more ideas about classroom management.
 Jump to her blog, and then join our Facebook group where she share freebies and other teacher ideas.